Cliffs and coast at Flamborough Head, Yorkshire is protected for its marine wildlife under European law (Image: Kirsten Smith)

 SPAs are areas identified as of international importance for the breeding, feeding, wintering or migration of rare and vulnerable species of birds found within European Union countries.
 They are European designated sites, classified under the ‘Birds Directive 1979’ which provides enhanced protection.

-Coastal SPAs include Flamborough Head (Yorkshire), Morecambe Bay (Lancashire) and the Humber Estuary.
+Coastal SPAs in the UK include Flamborough Head (Yorkshire), St Kilda (Scotland), Skomer (Wales) and Strangford Lough (Northern Ireland).
 Further information about SPAs can be found on the Natural England website.

-The benefits to society and to the economy are vitally important, as the UK National Ecosystem Assessment states: “The natural world, its biodiversity and its constituent ecosystems are critically important to our well-being and economic prosperity, but are consistently undervalued in conventional economic analyses and decision-making.”
+Our seas are worth protecting for the amazing range of species and habitats they hold – over half the UK’s wildlife lives in the sea.
+Our seas are a key part of our living life support system – nature.
+The UK National Ecosystem Assessment states: “The natural world, its biodiversity and its constituent ecosystems are critically important to our well-being and economic prosperity, but are consistently undervalued in conventional economic analyses and decision-making.”

-These economic benefits include supporting the natural processes we rely on, such as flood management, cleaning our water, storing carbon and regenerating urban areas.
-Management of sites provides jobs, and the tourists they attract can boost local economies.
+Economic benefits our seas provide include supporting the natural processes we rely on, such as flood management, cleaning our water, storing carbon and regenerating urban areas.
+Management of marine conservation sites provides jobs, and the tourists they attract can boost local economies.
 Further benefits to people include recreational opportunities, with studies consistently showing access to nature improves health and wellbeing.